Mashiane/DaisyUI-MultiSelect-with-CheckBoxes/README.md

 ## Contributing

-PRs, bug reports, feature suggestions, and UX improvements always welcome.
-Please read the [CONTRIBUTING.md] before submitting issues or code.
+PRs, bug reports, feature suggestions, and UX improvements are always welcome.
+Please read the CONTRIBUTING.md before submission.

 ---

-## Changelog

-See [CHANGELOG.md] for version history, new features, and UX enhancements.

----

-## Support

-Open an issue on GitHub or reach out via the Discussions tab.

----

-Ready to empower your forms with flexible, beautiful multi-select?
-Start today!
+Please save this content as `README.md` in your project root to have full documentation.